Mr. Natural (song)

 "Mr. Natural" is a song by the Bee Gees, written by Barry and Robin Gibb.
 On 29 March 1974, it was released as a single and also released on the album of the same name in 1974.
-It was backed with a folk rock number "It Doesn't Matter Much to Me".
-The group's first single which was produced by Arif Mardin.
+It was backed with a folk rock number, "It Doesn't Matter Much to Me".
+This was the group's first single to be produced by Arif Mardin.